prayag-sangode/observability-labs/README.md

 # Monitoring and Observability

 ## About this repo
-This repo has manifests and helm charts for Prometheus, Grafan, Alertmanager, Jaeger, Loki & Opentelementry
+This repo has manifests and helm charts for Prometheus, Grafana, Alertmanager, Jaeger, Loki & Opentelementry

 ## Grafana popular dashboard ids